syncfusion-content/uwp-docs/uwp/SfGantt/Getting-Started.md

 ### Predecessor offset

-In Gantt, predecessor [`Offset`](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.TaskRelationship~Offset.html) can be defined with the following duration unit.
+In Gantt, the predecessor [`Offset`](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.TaskRelationship~Offset.html) can be defined with the following duration unit.

 * Day

-Below code sample demonstrates to add lead time to predecessor.
+The following code sample demonstrates how to add lead time to predecessor.

 {% highlight C# %}